hashchange/backbone.inline.template/README.md

 Backbone.Inline.Template augments the Backbone.View base type, so its functionality is available in every view throughout your code.

+When loaded as a module (e.g. AMD, Node), Backbone.Inline.Template does not export a meaningful value.
+It solely lives in the Backbone namespace.

 ### With Marionette

 Load backbone.inline.template.js after [Marionette][].
 Do it in this order: Marionette, Backbone.Declarative.Views, Backbone.Inline.Template.